Stanton Barrett: Film career

 In 2015, Barrett directed his first movie, a direct-to-video film titled Navy Seals vs. Zombies.

-Family
+Navy Seals vs. Zombies was a Starz #1 movie for several weeks in 2024 and remained in Starz Top Ten movies for several months.

+Barrett has received numerous achievement awards winning Red Bull Taurus Stunt Award for best motion picture water work in the movie The Lost World: Jurassic Park, where Barrett stunt doubled for William H. Macy.

+Personal life

-His father, Stan Barrett who was also a Hollywood stuntman raced in 19 Winston Cup Series races between 1980 and 1990, posting two top-ten finishes, along with running in the Nationwide Series in 2008.
+His father, Stan Barrett who was also a Hollywood stuntman, raced in 19 Winston Cup Series races between 1980 and 1990, posting two top-ten finishes, along with running in the Nationwide Series in 2008.
 He is the godson of Paul Newman, and the grandson of Dave and Roma McCoy, the founders of Mammoth Mountain Ski Area.

+In 2008, Barrett and his father had the opportunity competed against each other in the Nationwide Series road course races at Circuit Gilles Villeneuve and Watkins Glen with Stanton driving the No. 30 car for his own team and Stan driving the No. 61 car for Specialty Racing.
+The younger Barrett thought it would be a great experience to have the opportunity to race with his father and fielded a car for his legendary father Stan Barrett under the Stanton Barrett Motorsports banner.